KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

-# Dictation [BETA]
+# [BETA] Understanding Dictation

 This article describes the KeyboardKit dictation engine.

+Dictation can be used to enter text by speaking, instead of using the microphone.

-In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, while a ``KeyboardDictationService`` can be used to perform dictation where microphone access is *not* available, such as in a keyboard extension.
+A ``DictationService`` can be used to perform dictation where microphone access is available, while a ``KeyboardDictationService`` can be used to perform dictation in a keyboard, where microphone access is *not* available.

-KeyboardKit will use the ``KeyboardInputViewController`` ``KeyboardInputViewController/dictationService`` as the standard dictation service, which can use ``KeyboardInputViewController/dictationContext`` to manage shared state.

-KeyboardKit doesn't have a standard provider service as it has for most other services.
-Instead, it will use a ``DisabledDictationService`` until you register a real one.
+KeyboardKit doesn't have a standard service as it has for other services.
+Instead, it binds a disabled service to ``KeyboardInputViewController/dictationService`` until you replace it.

-[KeyboardKit Pro][Pro] unlocks standard dictation service implementations when you register a valid license.
-Information about these services can be found at the end of this article.
+[KeyboardKit Pro][Pro] unlocks and registers a standard dictation service when you register a valid license key.
+Information about Pro features can be found at the end of this article.

+## Dictation namespace

+KeyboardKit has an ``Dictation`` namespace that contains dictation-specic types and views, except protocols and contexts.

+For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both the keyboard and its main app.

 ## How to perform dictation in an app.

 You can use a ``DictationService`` to perform dictation where microphone access is available, such as in an app.

-Since dictation may stop at any time, for instance by silence, a dictation service must describe how to access the result.
-For instance, the `StandardDictationService` will continously update a ``DictationContext`` to let you observe and display the current dictation state.
+Since dictation may stop at any time, for instance by silence, the service must describe how to access the result.
+For instance, the StandardDictationService in KeyboardKit Pro will continously update a ``DictationContext`` to let you observe the dictated text.

 A dictation service can call ``DictationService/requestDictationAuthorization()`` to ask the user for the required permissions before starting a dictation operation.
 You can call this function manually as well, to avoid interrupting the first dictation operation with alerts.

 ## How to perform dictation from a keyboard extension

-You can use a ``KeyboardDictationService`` to perform dictation where microphone access is *not* available, such as in a keyboard extension.
+You can use a ``KeyboardDictationService`` to perform dictation where microphone access is *not* available, such as in a keyboard.

-A keyboard dictation service should open the app and make it perform dictation, then write the text to shared storage and return to the keyboard extension to let it process the result.
+Keyboard dictation should open the app and make it start dictation, write the dictated text to shared storage and return to the keyboard to let it process the result.
 This can be tricky to set up, but KeyboardKit Pro lets you configure this in a few simple steps.

+> Important: The navigation back to the keyboard stopped working in iOS 17.
+This also affected other keyboard engines, so hopefully someone will come up with another way soon.

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks a `StandardDictationService` and a `StandardKeyboardDictationService` when you register a valid license.
+[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that make dictation effortless.

-KeyboardKit Pro also unlocks additional tools that make keyboard dictation effortless, which means that you can setup keyboard dictation with just a few steps:
+This means that KeyboardKit Pro lets you setup keyboard dictation with just a few steps:

-### 1. Set up required permissions
+### Step 1.
+Set up required permissions

-Before you can use dictation, you must add these keys to your app's' `Info.plist`:
+Before you can use dictation, you must add these keys to your app's `Info.plist`:

 ```
 <key>NSMicrophoneUsageDescription</key>